linenoise/synferno/README.md

 # Synferno

-The code that allows Tautology's flame effects to be controlled by MIDI
+This codebase contains the software and hardware designs that allow Tautology's flame effects to be controlled by MIDI devices.
+Synferno is an group of flame effects that are sequenced, synchronized, and controlled by DJs and other electronic musicians.
+Beats and heats.

+There are two types of components in this system: One console and one or more flame effects.

+# Console

+The synferno console is the device that sits in the DJ booth and allows the performer to synchronize her hardware to the flame effects.

-# Console Interface
+## Console Interface

 The back of the console has six interface components: